WestDRI/wgpages/content/apptainer1/04-advanced.md

 are several implementations: OpenMPI, MPICH, and few others.

-MPI libraries on HPC systems usually depend on various lower-level libraries -- interconnect, RDMA (Remote Direct Memory Access), PMI (process management interface) and others -- so they are hard to containerize.
+MPI libraries on HPC systems usually depend on various lower-level libraries -- interconnect, RDMA (Remote Direct Memory Access), PMI (process management interface) and others -- that vary from one HPC cluster to another, so they are hard to containerize.
 Thus no generic `--mpi` flag could be implemented for containers that would work across the network on different HPC clusters.

 The official Apptainer documentation provides a [good overview](https://apptainer.org/docs/user/latest/mpi.html) of running MPI codes inside containers.
 There